How to Choose the Best Heat Applied Transfer for Custom Printing

 Amount of Colors – how many colors does your design contain?

-Along with the quantity and detail, another consideration is how many colors will be printed in your design.
+You’ll also want to consider how many colors will be printed in your design.
 The more colors, the more you will want to lean towards screen printed transfers.

 On the other hand, with vinyl, you have to individually cut the design for each color, weed it, and then heat apply each color at a time.
 Not only is it a multi-step process, but you now also have the challenge of having to align each of the colors as you apply them.